-But in their rush to try the latest and greatest gear, such as new tennis racquets or shoes, many sports enthusiasts overlook a key factor in optimizing their sports performance — their vision.
+But in their rush to try the latest and greatest gear, such as new tennis rackets or shoes, many sports enthusiasts overlook a key factor in optimising their sports performance — their vision.

 Vision is, of course, about how we process light to create the images we see.

 All light, including outdoor sunlight, is composed of a variety of electromagnetic rays of different colours, determined by their wavelengths.